-Edinburgh's only Hungarian restaurant showcases the homely, hearty food of Budapest and beyond in passionate fashion.
+Edinburgh's only Hungarian restaurant, providing a warm and welcoming introduction to the simple, hearty food of Budapest and beyond.

 - Provides: Children's portions, Children's high chairs, Wheelchair access, Free wi-fi